erykpiast/browserify-seed/README.md

 Included:
  * basic structure of directories
- * basic Grunt configuration with dev plan (no dist plan, assuming that module is used as part of external bundle on production)
+ * basic Gulp configuration with dev plan (no dist plan, assuming that module is used as part of external bundle on production)
  * basic testing infractructure
  * basic demo webpage
- * automatic publishing demo webpage on GitHub
  * package.json, .jshintrc and .gitignore files

 Feel free to fork and adapt it to your own needs!